 Red Rising was originally set to be a movie from Universal, however it’s since been moved to the small screen and is currently in the development stage.
 Making a TV show can be a complicated process, and a long one depending on where it’s hoping to land.
 So it’s no surprise that substantial updates have been few and far between.

 We don’t yet know exactly where the Red Rising TV series may end up, but Brown has said it’ll be a streaming service (Eg. Amazon, Apple, etc.) and that he’s working with a director to get it off the ground.
-He also recently stated that we’d be hearing an update on it soon, and that the budget is expected to be big.
+During his Dark Age book tour (August 2019) he told fans that he’s hoping for a hard-R, 10-episode season, and that he’s hopeful to have an update on the status of the show sometime within the next couple of months.
 Beyond that, we’re still waiting for word on who’s lined up to be its showrunner.
 And of course, we’re anticipating the inevitable casting frenzy that will surely ensue if/when this project moves forward.

 Pierce Brown Signings and Appearances